locomote-sh/sw/docs/refresh.md

 ## 3. Staleing commits before full refresh

 If there is no `since` parameter, indicating that a full refresh is needed, then all commit records are marked as stale (by adding the property `"_stale": true` to each record).
 This is necessary because a full refresh will return only a list of the currently active files within the content origin, meaning that potentially, if there are any files in the current local state of the file db which have since been deleted on the server, then these will remain in the local copy of the file db after the refresh.
 To avoid this, without completely deleting the local file db copy, all local commit records are marked as 'potentially deleted' (i.e. _stale_) before the refresh.
-After the refresh, all current commit records will be have been overwritten, loosing their stale status.
+After the refresh, all current commit records will have been overwritten, loosing their stale status.
 Any commit records remaining stale after the refresh can then be considered as not part of the active set, and they and any files belonging to those commits can be deleted.

 ## 4. Refresh request